ielab/ielab.github.io/index.md

 * Health Search
 * Formal IR models

 The current projects that ielab is working on including links to code repositories, live demos, and publications can be found on the [projects page](/projects).
 For advertised **student projects** (including PhD, masters, and undergraduate) please visit the [student projects page](/student-projects).
+To view a list of the groups publications, please visit the [publications page](/publications).

 ---